-The Forest Resource track builds on the ecology and conservation foundation of the ECCB major core.
-As such, it prepares students for a broad array of career opportunities, from that of a professional forester or natural resources specialist with government natural resource agencies, forest resources companies, conservation and environmental organizations, environmental or forestry consulting firms, urban forestry companies and agencies.
+The Forest Resources track builds on the ecology and conservation foundation of the ECCB major core.
+As such, it prepares students for a broad array of career opportunities, from that of a professional forester or natural resources specialist with government natural resource agencies, forest resources companies, conservation and environmental organizations, environmental or forestry consulting firms, urban forestry companies, and agencies.
 This track also prepares students to pursue a graduate degree in areas related to forest ecology and natural resources.
-Students obtaining a degree in Ecology and Conservation Biology gain an understanding of ecological concepts and practices, human-environmental interactions and principles of conservation.
-Students in the ECCB Forest Resources track also learn important concepts in forest biology and ecology, assessment, and management and are exposed to exciting areas of increasing importance, such as climate change, forest fire management, remote sensing, forest insects and diseases, and forest genetics.
-Students may use free electives to broaden their experience outside of natural resources or to add additional courses of interest within the other ECCB tracks, including Education Abroad.
+Students obtaining a degree in Ecology and Conservation Biology.
+The Forest Resources track is a Society of American Foresters (SAF)-accredited curriculum in forestry.
+Students obtaining a degree in Ecology and Conservation Biology gain an understanding of ecological concepts and practices, human-environmental interactions, and principles of conservation.
+Students in the ECCB Forest Resources track also learn important concepts in forest biology and ecology, assessment, and management and are exposed to exciting areas of increasing importance such as climate change, fire, remote sensing, forest insects and diseases, and forest genetics.
+Students may use free electives to broaden their experience outside of natural resources or to add additional courses of interest within the other ECCB tracks, including study abroad.